Ahmad Faizal Azumu: Political career

 He began his political career as a Special Officer to Health Minister Liow Tiong Lai between 2011 and 2013 before becoming Senior Special Officer to Kedah Mentri Besar Mukhriz Mahathir between 2013 and 2016.
 He also formerly served in the Special Affairs Department (JASA).

 He was the former United Malays National Organisation (UMNO) Ipoh Barat Youth chief (2016–2017) before he became Perak BERSATU chairman.
 He was subsequently named Perak Pakatan Harapan chairman in August 2017.
 He was appointed Special Advisor to the Prime Minister Muhyiddin Yassin on 5 August 2021, who is in charge of advising Muhyiddin on matters related to community networking, community communications and socioeconomic development.

+On 30 December 2025, Ahmad Faizal announced his resignation as the Perak PN chief of Perikatan Nasional (PN), following the resignation of PN president Muhyiddin Yassin.

 Controversies

 Ahmad Faizal was reported to have pursued a Business Studies degree from Edith Cowan University in Perth, Australia.
 He however denied the reports and claimed that while he did pursue the course he had to put his studies on hold for personal reasons.
-Ahmad Faizal holds a Masters Degree in Political Science from Universiti Teknologi Malaysia.
+Ahmad Faizal holds a master's degree in political science from Universiti Teknologi Malaysia.

 Ahmad Faizal has been very critical of the Orang Asli indigenous tribes ever since he took office as Menteri Besar.
 On 23 November 2018, Ahmad Faizal made a statement that the Orang Asli should improve themselves before asking for aid.
 On 29 July 2019, Ahmad Faizal claimed that there is no definition or recognition of ancestral or customary land (tanah adat) for Orang Asli under the state constitution.
 It was refuted by fellow PH's MP, Ramkarpal Singh and the Malaysian Bar.
 During his administration, many Orang Asli residents were arrested for protesting over the state government's decision to acquire their land for logging activities.

 As special adviser to Prime Minister Muhyiddin Yassin, he faced brickbats from netizens for his apathy in the middle of the COVID-19 pandemic, when he posted a food review in his office.
 Some questioned his appointment as special adviser in a time when the backdoor government was struggling with bloated spending.

 On 13 June 2022, he made a statement on Twitter about Malaysian football supporters due to the Malaysian football team losing against Bahrain in Bukit Jalil National Stadium, causing a backlash from supporters.
 He later apologized.